Click here to access the RISCA grant portal for individuals.

 Limits of Liability

-All supporting materials submitted must be duplications of work.
+- All supporting materials submitted must be duplications of artwork.
 No original or single editions of works will be accepted.

 - Support Materials will be mailed back to an applicant only if a self-addressed, stamped envelope with sufficient postage is provided.
 Support Materials from applications without a self- addressed stamped envelope will be held for sixty (60) days following the award decision and may be picked up during normal business hours, 8:30 am – 4:30 pm, at the Council offices.

 - Applicants are required to sign an Assurances section at the end of the application form regarding RISCA’s use of support materials from funded projects.

 - The Rhode Island State Council on the Arts (RISCA) reserves the right to use any text, photographs, audio, or video submitted as part of funded grant applications for limited noncommercial educational or promotional use in publications or other media produced, used or contracted by RISCA including, but not limited to: brochures, invitations, newsletters, postcards, websites, etc.